abusedmedia/Presenta-WWW/content/blog/presenta-update-01.md

 We worked hard to avoid any "content" loss, which means the text and assets shouldn't be compromised.
 There are some settings (such as theme settings) that might be lost or not properly converted.

-Since the way **PRESENTA** allows to customize the theme (very fast), it's not a big deal re-setting some theme configuration.
+Since the way **PRESENTA** allows to customize the theme (very fast), it's not a big deal re-doing those theme settings.

 ## What's next